tickBit/Q-TicTacToe/README.md

 - Train.ipynb can be used to train a Q-table

 - The implementation relies on random initialization.
-In my experiments the result wasn't always optimal when using current timestamp as random seed.
-A random number is used to determine whether to explore (randomly make a valid move) or to exploit (use the Q-table).
-If random number is smaller than epsilon, exploration is used, otherwise exploitation.
-Epsilon decreases and one should fine balance with random exploration and exploitation.
+My first implementation used 42 as random seed.
+This implementation uses current timestamp as seed.
+Hopefully this gives now always good results.
+See the Train Jupyter notebook for more info.

+- Play-TicTacToe-from-saved-Q-table.py can be used to play the game with a saved Q-table

+## About creating the Q-table

 At first there should be more exploration, eventually more exploitation.

-- The random seed is set in the Agent class

-- Play-TicTacToe-from-saved-Q-table.py can be used to play the game with a saved Q-table
+But in case the algorithm keeps repeating itself some randomness is useful in case the algorithm doen't learn anything new anymore..